Yesducky/STM32-Smart-Laptop-Stand/README.md

 8. Keep updating the current height on the screen during height adjustment

 ### Alt Function: ###
-Laptop cooling fan - 3 different levels of fan speed can be adjusted through touch screen
+Laptop cooling fan - 3 different levels of fan speed which can be adjusted by the touch screen

 ### Hardware: ###
 - [x] STM32F103VET6